Chełmża: World War II

 After the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany, which carried out a genocidal campaign against the local Polish and Jewish population.
 Chełmża was one of the sites of executions of Poles carried out by Germany in 1939 as part of the Intelligenzaktion.
 Many local Poles, especially teachers, were also massacred in the Barbarka forest, also as part of the Intelligenzaktion.
 The German state at the time considered Poles and Jews to be untermenschen and planned their eradication as national groups.
 To escape this fate many local Poles took the III and IV group of Volksliste.
 In early 1945, in Chełmża, Polish forced labourers evacuated from Jajkowo were forcibly conscripted by the Germans to the Organisation Todt, however, some managed to escape.
 By the end of the war in 1945, the population of the town had declined to 10,000.

+The Polish resistance was active in the town, including the Union of Armed Struggle-Home Army, and Polska Armia Powstania secret military organizations.

 In January 1945 the Red Army took Chełmża, thus ending the German occupation.
 Soviet repressions followed and 600 people of German descent were deported to Siberia.
 The losses inflicted by German occupation regarding the population were gradually reversed and in 1980 Chełmża counted 15,000 inhabitants.